what causes swim bladder disease in angelfish?

 Be sure to perform regular tank maintenance.
 This will keep the water clean and the tank healthy.

-Swim bladder disease is an affliction that is common in aquarium fish of all types.
-Angelfish are no different.
-As long as you keep your tank conditions healthy, and watch for signs of infection, your angelfish will be less likely to develop it in the future.
+Swim bladder disease is common in aquarium fish of all types.
+If you keep the tank conditions healthy and watch for signs of infection, the angelfish will be less likely to develop.